findingsimple/simple-splash-page/README.md

 * Tested up to: 3.3.1
 * Stable tag: 2.0

 Add a temporary splash page to site.
-Useful for on-the-day front pages.
+Useful for on-the-day front pages for events.

 ## Description